How to Promote Your Book: 9 Budget-Friendly Steps to Boost Sales

 - Day 3: The Fussy Librarian + Early Bird Books + Book Sends

-Of course, booking such sites/newsletters shouldn’t prevent you from running ads of your own.
-Which is what we’ll explore next.
+Of course, booking these sites/newsletters shouldn’t prevent you from running ads of your own if your budget will allow it.

-Amazon ads are becoming increasingly important for both indie authors and traditional publishers.
-As Amazon grants more and more space to ads in search results and product pages, more authors will jump in and take advantage of this opportunity.
+Though they require a larger budget, ads are becoming increasingly important for both indie authors and traditional publishers trying to promote their books on Amazon.
+As more and more space is granted to ads in search results and product pages, more authors will jump in and take advantage of the opportunity.

-These hacks are a bit advanced and will help you stay ahead of the competition — but if you know nothing about Amazon ads, start by taking this free course.
+These Amazon hacks are quite advanced, and will help you get the most value for your money, while staying ahead of the competition.
+But if you know nothing about Amazon ads, start by taking this free course.

-One of the main challenges with Amazon ads is to find relevant keywords to target in your Sponsored Product campaigns — and that’s what all the book promotion hacks in this section will focus on.
+One of the main challenges with Amazon ads is finding relevant keywords to target in your Sponsored Product campaigns — so that’s what all these book promotion hacks will focus on.

-The first one is to take a cue from… Amazon itself!
+The first hack is to take a cue from Amazon itself!
 For all your books, make sure to set up a Sponsored Product campaign with automated targeting.
 This will let Amazon automatically decide and optimize which keywords and products to target.

-Then, take the keywords that worked well in the auto-targeting campaign, and plug them in your manual ones!
+Then, take the keywords that worked well in the auto-targeting campaign, and plug them into your manual ones!

-Note: if you want to save even more time, you can purchase a tool like Publisher Rocket that will greatly automate your Amazon Ad keyword research.
+Note: if you want to save time, and you have the budget, you can purchase a tool like Publisher Rocket to greatly automate your Amazon Ad keyword research.
 That’s what we personally use at Reedsy.

-A last cool hack to get Amazon keyword ideas: sign up to BookBub newsletters in your genre, and target the books featured in these newsletters (as long as they’re a close enough match to your book).
+Another cool hack for finding Amazon keyword ideas: sign up to BookBub newsletters in your genre, and target the featured books (as long as they’re a close enough match to your book).

 Books promoted through a BookBub Featured Deal receive a ton of exposure (think thousands of sales).
 So they become a prime candidate to piggy-back on through Amazon ads!

-24. Using Facebook Audience Insights to find new interests to target on Facebook
+Use Facebook Audience Insights to find new targets

 Selecting the right targets on Facebook is not as straightforward as on Amazon or BookBub, where almost every author under the sun will be available as a target.
 On Facebook, only the biggest names will show up as “interests” when you set up your targeting.

-The general advice is: use a mix of big comp authors, and narrow it down by “Kindle” audiences:
+The general advice is to use a mix of big comp authors, and narrow it down by “Kindle” audiences.

-But obviously, everyone does that, nowadays.
+But nowadays, everyone does that.
 So how do you find new “interests” to target?
 Through Facebook’s Audience Insights.
-There, just plug an interest into the sidebar, and look at the “Page Likes” tab.
+Just plug an interest into the sidebar, and look at the “Page Likes” tab.
 This will show you which other pages your audience has the strongest affinity with.

 Obviously, not all those will be relevant, but playing with this tool will undoubtedly help you uncover some new “interests” to target.

-This is one of my favorite hacks on Facebook right now, as it allows you to test a bunch of different images, videos, and copy, all at once, within the same ad.
+This is one of our favorite hacks on Facebook, as it allows you to test a bunch of different images, videos, and copy within the same ad.